jprdonnelly/kubernetes-cluster/README.md

 ```

 * *When this command finishes you will have (4) running VMs joined together as a K8s cluster.*
-* If more than three nodes are required, you can edit the servers array in the Vagrantfile
+* If more than three worker nodes are required, you can edit the servers array in the Vagrantfile

 ```ruby
 servers = [